George Chandler: Starring role

-In 1956, George Chandler was cast as homespun philosopher Ichabod Adams in an episode of Robert Montgomery Presents entitled "Goodbye, Grey Flannel," and he reprised the role in 1957 in another Montgomery episode titled "One Smart Apple."
-In 1960, Chandler brought back the Ichabod Adams role in "Adams' Apples," an episode of General Electric Theater.
+In 1956, George Chandler was cast as homespun philosopher Ichabod Adams in an episode of Robert Montgomery Presents entitled "Goodbye, Grey Flannel", and he reprised the role in 1957 in another Montgomery episode titled "One Smart Apple".
+In 1960, Chandler brought back the Ichabod Adams role in "Adams' Apples", an episode of General Electric Theater.
 It later became a full-fledged series, Ichabod and Me (1961-62), at last giving Chandler a starring role, a show of his own, and steady exposure.
 The series co-starred Robert Sterling and Christine White.

 Other professional activities

 In 1960, Chandler was elected president of the Screen Actors Guild.

 Death

-Chandler died in Panorama City, California, of cancer, on June 10, 1985, at the age of 86—20 days before his 87th birthday.
+Chandler died in Panorama City, California, of cancer, on June 10, 1985, at the age of 86.